Looking for kid friendly tofu recipes? These Kid Friendly Tofu Bowls are full of plant-based protein and the veggies your kids like best.

 - Bake tofu and vegetables for 20-30 minutes or until tofu is lightly browned and crisp around the edges and vegetables are crisp-tender (or desired doneness).
 If your oven can't cook two sheets evenly, rotate them between racks halfway through cooking time or bake them separately.
 Keep in mind that root vegetables such as carrots and potatoes will take longer to cook, followed by broccoli and Brussels sprouts.
 Add more delicate quick-cooking vegetables such as mushrooms and peppers in the last ten minutes.

-- While tofu and vegetables are baking, whisk together ingredients for the Peanut Sauce.
+- While tofu and vegetables are baking, whisk together ingredients for the Peanut Sauce (peanut butter through water).

 - Place a portion of rice in each bowl.
 Top with tofu and vegetables, drizzle Peanut Sauce on top.
 Top with crushed peanuts and green onion if desired.